daprice/iOS-Tactile-Slider/README.md

 slider.trackBackground = UIColor.black.withAlpha(0.8) // use translucent black for the slider track
 slider.tintColor = UIColor.systemGreen // use dynamic green for the slider thumb
 slider.cornerRadius = 12
+slider.isPointerInteractionEnabled = true // display a hover effect when under the pointer on iPadOS
 ```

 ### Interface Builder